Steel and aluminum

 Canada’s steel and aluminum industries are key contributors to the Canadian economy, providing well-paying jobs and key inputs for other major industries, including energy, advanced manufacturing, construction, and auto-making.

-The Canadian and U.S. steel and aluminum industries are deeply integrated, and underpin continental supply chains that strengthen the global competitiveness of the North American economy.
+The Canadian and United States (U.S.) steel and aluminum industries are deeply integrated, and underpin continental supply chains that strengthen the global competitiveness of the North American economy.
 Canada is a longstanding safe and secure supplier of steel and aluminum to the U.S. defence industry.

-Canada buys more American steel than any other country in the world, accounting for 49% of U.S. exports in 2018.
-In 2018, over $13 billion of steel was traded between Canada and the United States.
+Canada imports more steel from the U.S. than any other country in the world, accounting for roughly 40% of U.S. exports.
+In 2019, $11.5 billion of steel was traded between Canada and the United States.

 U.S. tariffs on Canadian steel and aluminum